-David Keenan is a managing associate in Orrick's Seattle office.
+David Keenan is a managing associate in Orrick’s Seattle office.
 David’s practice focuses on securities and other complex commercial litigation as well as internal investigations, and he has represented clients in Washington’s superior, appellate, and supreme courts, as well as in numerous federal courts, and has argued before the United States Court of Appeals for the Ninth Circuit.

 Mr. Keenan was the recipient of the 2011 Washington State Bar Association Outstanding Young Lawyer Award and the 2013 Seattle University School of Law Recent Graduate Award.
 He graduated from Seattle University School of Law, and he was associate editor of the Seattle University Law Review.
 He received the Dean’s Medal as the top all-around student in his graduating class, an honor he achieved while working full-time and attending law school at night.

 Prior to joining Orrick, Mr. Keenan served as a senior special agent with the U.S. Department of Homeland Security where he was assigned to the Financial and Trade Investigations Division, investigating money laundering, terrorist finance, bulk currency smuggling and bank, wire and identity fraud.
 He served as Homeland Security representative to the Western Washington banking community regarding bank secrecy and anti-money laundering issues.

 Mr. Keenan was also a member of the Financial Intelligence Review Team under the direction of the U.S. Attorney’s Office in Seattle, and has presented on a panel on bank secrecy and suspicious activity reports at the National Advocacy Center.
 He also worked as a special agent for the Immigration and Naturalization Service in the U.S. Department of Justice, where he investigated drug smuggling, human trafficking and fraud.